Proselytization and counter-proselytization of Jews: Protestantism

 A number of Christian denominations have programs to reach Jews.
 The JTA, a Jewish news service, conducted an extensive analysis of Christian efforts to convert Jews to Christianity and found that some of the largest evangelical denominations – the Southern Baptists, the Assemblies of God, and the Lutheran Church–Missouri Synod – have all increased their efforts to evangelize Jews in the recent past.

 The article states that the Christian missionary organization Jews for Jesus completed a five-year tour called "Behold Your God" that brought its message to 53 cities worldwide, and the Christian Chosen People Ministries saw its income grow by 31% to $7.9 million between 2003 and 2006.

+Moody Bible Institute, a Protestant evangelical school, offers its students a major in Jewish evangelism, as does Biola University through its New York satellite program of Talbot School of Theology.

 Jews for Judaism, a Jewish counter-missionary group, writes that there are over 900 Christian groups in North America actively involved in missionizing the Jewish people.
 Jews for Judaism further states that these groups are currently spending over $250 million each year on efforts to convert Jews to Christianity.
 Jews for Jesus, the best known single ministry to the Jews, spent over $15 million in 2008.
 The Assemblies of God has an extensive organization targeting Jews for conversion to Christianity.

 Israel has more than one hundred Messianic congregations according to Yaakov Shalom Ariel, an associate professor of religious studies at the University of North Carolina and author of Evangelizing The Chosen People.

 Proselytizing is legal in the country and missionaries of all religious groups are allowed to proselytize all citizens; however, a 1977 law prohibits any person from offering material benefits as an inducement to conversion.
 It was also illegal to convert persons under 18 years of age unless one parent were an adherent of the religious group seeking to convert the minor.
 Despite the legality of proselytism, the government has taken a number of steps that encouraged the perception that proselytizing is against government policy.
 For example, the MOI has detained individuals suspected of being "missionaries," and required of such persons bail and a pledge to abstain from missionary activity, in addition to refusing them entry into the country.
 It maintained denunciations of such activity from antimissionary groups like Yad L'Achim in its border control databases.
 The MOI has also cited proselytism as a reason to deny student, work, and religious visa extensions, as well as to deny permanent residency petitions.
 The Church of Jesus Christ of Latter-day Saints (Mormons) promised the Knesset in 1986 to refrain from all proselytism voluntarily in conjunction with receiving a building permit for its Jerusalem Center following protests from the Orthodox community.